-As IT continues to be an essential business function, on a par with finance or human resources, the IT budgets are coming into focus.
+As IT continues to be an essential business function, on a par with finance or this hr management software, the IT budgets are coming into focus.
 With respect to that, the role of the CIO is changing as well.

 Today’s CIOs have a complex set of responsibilities, the most important one being to prepare the business for the future.
 CIOs should keep an eye on emerging trends to stay competitive.

 Business alignment has been the top IT priority for CIOs in the past.
 That’s not going to change anytime soon.
 However, companies need new tools to drive innovation in this area.
 IT is no longer relegated to the back seat, providing support to business units.

 CIOs must work with business units to serve specific needs.
 Any technology that brings business teams and IT together is a valuable one to have.
 2018 might be the year analytics comes into its own, as companies pursue business alignment.

 Teams that want to get closer to clients need data.
 Remember that it’s not enough if you collect data.
 You must store, analyze, and manage it.
 Project teams like data they can use.
 Data analytics must translate into action.

 Data analytics can help you deliver continuous product innovation.
 We live in a world where customers expect it.
 Products that launched in 2017 will make their presence felt in the coming years.